mdn/content/files/en-us/web/api/protected_audience_api/index.md

 The steps involved are as follows:

-1. When a user visits the buyer's site, the buyer can invoke the {{domxref("Navigator.joinAdInterestGroup()")}} method — this in effect asks the user's browser to add an interest group to its list of stored interest groups that it is a member of.
+1. A user visits the buyer's site.
+2. The buyer can invoke the {{domxref("Navigator.joinAdInterestGroup()")}} method — this in effect asks the user's browser to add an interest group to its list of stored interest groups that it is a member of.
 An interest group is equivalent to a remarketing list in traditional advertising, and contains the following information:
    - A name, indicating what the interest is.
 In this case, an appropriate name might be `shoes` or `fashion-shoes`.
    - The URL of the interest group owner.
 This might be the shop itself, i.e. `shoe-shop.example`, or the DSP acting on their behalf, for example `https://dsp.example`.
    - Configuration information required for the browser to include the buyer in ad auctions (see step 2.), such as bidding logic code, real-time data, and appropriate ad metadata.
      > [!NOTE]
      > The interest groups can be updated when required by invoking the {{domxref("Navigator.updateAdInterestGroups()")}} method.
 This securely fetches updates from the buyer's servers; rate-limiting is applied to mitigate abuse.
-2. Later on, when the user visits the seller's site, the seller invokes the {{domxref("Navigator.runAdAuction()")}} method.
+3. Later on, the user visits the seller's site.
+4. The seller invokes the {{domxref("Navigator.runAdAuction()")}} method.
 This runs seller-specific code that chooses the most desirable ad to display to the user.
 The decision of which ad to display is based on information taken from interest groups the user's browser is a member of that were invited to bid in the auction (see Step 1.) — which includes the bidding logic code mentioned earlier — and contextual data from the seller.
    > [!NOTE]
    > To avoid leaking any sensitive information, the browser runs buyer- and seller-specific code inside dedicated **script runners**, which are modified [worklets](/en-US/docs/Web/API/Worklet), each associated with a single domain.
 The worklets cannot communicate with the seller page or the network — they serve only to load the buyer or seller logic, fetch any associated real-time data, run the code, and return the output.
-3. The ad associated with the winning bid in the ad auction is displayed on the seller's site in a {{htmlelement("fencedframe")}}.
+5. The ad associated with the winning bid in the ad auction is displayed on the seller's site in a {{htmlelement("fencedframe")}}.
-4. The browser sends signals back to the seller and the buyer that won the auction to let them know the auction results.
+6. The browser sends signals back to the seller and the buyer that won the auction to let them know the auction results.
 They can then report the auction results via developer-defined functions: `reportResult()` in the seller's code and `reportWin()` in the buyer's code.

 For more information on implementing the functionality required for the above steps, see: